HackerN64/F3DEX3/README.md

   `DPLoadTile`.
-- Clipped triangles are drawn by minimal overlapping scanlines algorithm; this slightly improves RDP draw time for large tris (max of about 500 us per frame, usually much less or zero)
+- Clipped triangles are drawn by minimal overlapping scanlines algorithm; this slightly improves RDP draw time for large tris (max of about 500 us per frame, usually much less or zero).

 ## Bounding vertices system